ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <h3>4.
-Simplifying Chakra UI v3: Recipes vs. Chakra Factory — A Developer’s Perspective - <a href="https://medium.com/@a.heydari.dev/simplifying-chakra-ui-v3-recipes-vs-chakra-factory-a-developers-perspective-4020b62f1b4d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Robust Client Libraries for Your Application: Best Practices for JavaScript and TypeScript - <a href="https://medium.com/@kanakkholwal/building-robust-client-libraries-for-your-application-best-practices-for-javascript-and-typescript-769108d5c8ba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Heydari`**
+✍️ **posted by `Kanak Kholwal`**

-<blockquote>Learn the key differences between Recipes & Chakra Factory in Chakra UI v3!
-Simplify theming & styling with this beginner-friendly guide.</blockquote>
+<blockquote>Building Robust Client Libraries for Your Application: Best Practices for JavaScript and TypeScript</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>